the-overdriven/mw-enhanced/README.md

 ## Are there hotkeys to save and load?
 F5 to save, F9 to load

-## When quick-saving will it save on multiple slots?
+## Will quick-saving save on multiple slots?
 No. You'd have to install [Sophisticated Save System](https://www.nexusmods.com/morrowind/mods/45608) for that.
 It adds autosave as well (including automatic save every x minutes).

 ## The game doesn't show sheated weapons